Questions that you may have about the SSSP Annual Meeting….but are too embarrassed to ask

 Discussant: Discussants should remember that their tasks are both to reflect on the papers or summaries they should have received prior to the session, and to lead the subsequent discussion by raising interesting points or asking questions gleaned from the presentations.
 It would be a good idea for each discussant to contact their presenters to make sure they receive some written material prior to the conference, so they have more time to prepare their remarks.

-All participants (except individuals from community, labor, and comparable organizations working on social problems or social justice issues who have been invited to serve on a panel or to make a presentation) must be current members of the Society (you may join upon acceptance of your presentation) and must register (paying the guest registration fee is not acceptable for program participants) for the annual meeting by June 1, 2020.
+All in-person and virtual session participants (except individuals from community, labor, and comparable organizations working on social problems or social justice issues who have been invited to serve on a panel or to make a presentation) must be current members of the Society (you may join upon acceptance of your presentation) and must register (paying the guest registration fee is not acceptable for program participants) for the annual meeting by June 1, 2021.
 Persons failing to register by June 1 will have their presentations deleted from the final program.

 Preregistration ends on July 15.
-Members and non-members may continue to register at the on-site registration rate from July 16-19.
-Online registration will close at midnight (EDT) on Sunday, July 19.
-Those who miss this deadline can register on-site at the Park Central Hotel.
+Members and non-members may continue to register at the on-site registration rate from July 16-18.
+Online in-person registration will close at 11:59p.m (Eastern Time) on Sunday, July 18.
+Those who miss this deadline can register on-site at the Swissôtel Chicago.
 On-site registration will be open at the following times:

 → Which participants are eligible for an exemption from paying the registration fees?